 Cynthia joined the Community of Practice as a consultant moderator in 2019.

-She has over 8 years of working experience in the communication and non-profit sectors.
+She has over 8 years of working experience in the communications, advocacy, community development and non-profit sectors.
 She has worked with various women's groups and has been able to see firsthand the problems and violence that women go through.

 Cynthia is originally from Rwanda and Burundi but lives in Kenya.